Oleg-Ovcharenko/js-calculator/README.md

-# Simple calculator in java script
+# Simple calculator in JavaScript

 It's just a sketch